 What to do if my Chromebook is damaged, broken, won't power on, etc...

 For any and all Chromebook issues, please bring your Chromebook in to the tech office at your earliest opportunity.
 This allows us to get your device repaired and back out to you that much faster.
-Depending on the issue, we can either repair it within a few minutes or get you a loaner for the day while we evaluate/repair your device.
+Depending on the issue, we can either repair it within a few minutes or allow you the use of a loaner for the day while we evaluate/repair your device.

 Make sure to report exactly what happened so we can get your device repaired as quickly as possible.